JuanitoTamboong/JuanitoTamboong/README.md

 - 👋 Hi, I’m @JuanitoTamboong
 - 👀 I’m interested in everything that related in tech
 - 🌱 I’m currently learning  Front-end Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my Project
-- 📫 How to reach me ...
+- 📫 How to reach me https://web.facebook.com/juanito.tamboong.000

 <!---
 JuanitoTamboong/JuanitoTamboong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.